What Are Interchange Fees and Current UK Regulations?

 Interchange Fees

-Interchange fees are one of several types of fees that businesses have to pay every time they accept a credit or debit card payment.
-The cost of interchange fees varies for every card payment, so it can be challenging to know exactly how much you’re paying in fees and why.
+Interchange fees are one of three types of fees that businesses have to pay every time they take a credit or debit card payment.

 In this guide, we’ll explain everything business owners need to know about interchange fees, including how much they cost and how they’re calculated.
 We’ll also cover current regulations that govern how much you can be made to pay in interchange fees.